ABOUT MARGATE PILATES STUDIO

 Margate Pilates Studio was established in 2018 by Neil Smith and Cat Proudfoot to provide Pilates classes for all in the Thanet area.
-Having both taught in Margate part time for around 4 years, and upon meeting eacher other realising Neil had been the first teacher Cat had ever been to, it made sense to work together to create a full timetable and space to teach in.
+Having both taught in Margate part time for around 4 years, and upon meeting each other realising Neil had been the first Pilates teacher Cat had ever been to, it made sense to work together to create a dedicated space to Pilates in Margate.

-We keep our classes small to ensure the highest standard of teaching for clients of any ability.
-See our stories below to see why we love Pilates.
+We keep our classes small to ensure the highest standard of teaching for any body of any ability.

 Having had back issues from an early age & 2 spinal operations in 2001 & 2003, a Physiotherapist recommended Pilates.
 After a few sessions Neil’s back pain was almost gone, through sitting & standing with better posture & finding everyday tasks & movement so much easier.
 It worked so well that in 2004 Neil decided to become an Pilates teacher!

 Neil trained with the Pilates Institute and qualified as an instructor in 2004.
 In 2012, Neil spent four years studying with Karin Locher (2nd generation teacher) from Contrology-Pilates-Method Education, one of only two UK schools accredited by the Pilates Method Alliance (PMA).